 Once all the pressure is released, open the multi cooker/ instant pot and remove the beef.
 In a bowl shred the beef with two forks.
 It's going to shred super easy because the beef is sooo tender.

 While I was shredding the beef I turned on the sauté function and allowed the consomé to boil for 20 minutes.
 I wanted it to really enhance the flavor and concentrate a bit more.
 This step is totally optional.
 The consomé is done!

 Ladle the consomé into a small bowl and garnish both the tacos and consomé with desired toppings.
 I have limes, onion, cilantro, and jalapeños to add.
-Now it’s time to enjoy Birria Quesa Tacos with Consome!
-I also have a carne asada taco recipe for you to try that is delicious.
+Now it's time to enjoy Birria Quesa Tacos with Consomé!
+I also have a carne asada taco recipe and tres leches cake recipe for you to try that is delicious.

 Different Methods of Cooking Birria De Res

 Stove Top- You can cook this in a large pot or dutch oven for 3 hours over medium heat.
 This is a traditional way.

 Oven- You can also cook it in the oven at 350° for 2-3 hours until the meat is tender to shred in a dutch oven.